techidaily/site-phone-solutions/source/_posts/complete-guide-for-recovering-call-logs-on-motorola-edge-2023-by-fonelab-android-recover-call-logs.md

 <div class="atpl-post-description-part-4">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
     You can recover calls in bulk or if you want to just select specific files to restore, you can easily do it.
-Aside from bringing back all information you lost, <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> has the capability to make repairs on your Motorola Edge 2023's system.
+Aside from bringing back all information you lost, <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> has the capability to make repairs on your Motorola Edge 2023's system.
   </p>
 </div>
 </div>